 - Enter the amount of money that you or others have invested in the business in exchange for equity:

-Paid-in capital is money paid into the company as investments.
-This is not to be confused with par value of stock, or market value of stock.
-This is actual money paid into the company as equity investments by owners.
+Note: Paid-in capital is actual money paid into the company as equity investments by owners or outside investors.
+This is not to be confused with par value of stock, or market value of stock, which are not represented in the starting balances.

 - LivePlan calculates your retained earnings automatically, and they are displayed here:

-Note: Retained earnings (or losses) are those that have been reinvested into the company, not paid out as dividends to the owners.
+Note: Retained earnings are those that have been reinvested into the company, not paid out as dividends to the owners.
 When retained earnings are negative, the company has accumulated losses.
-This can also be referred to as "shareholder's equity."
-If you are a sole proprietor or other pass-through tax entity, “retained earnings” doesn’t really apply to you—your retained earnings will always equal zero, as all profits and losses are passed through to the owners and not rolled over or retained like they are in a corporation.

 - Click Save & Close.
 The Projected Balance Sheet will be updated to display the information you entered.

 To edit your starting balances, click the Balance Sheet link in the Forecast tab, and then click the Set Starting Balances button to access your original entries: